KRnils/BattleshipsCLI/README.md

 ## Data Model

-The game board is modeled on the board from the classic board game and consists of a "Board" data type created for the game, the Board data type takes a size and ship count as arguments on creation and in the __init__ function it
+The game board is modeled on the board from the classic board game and consists of a "Board" data type created for the game, the Board data type takes a size and ship count as arguments on creation and in the __init__ function it uses the size to create a 2-dimensional list of single character strings to represent the board.
+A single Board is used to hold both the player and the computer side of the board.
+Characters work well both for storing the state of the board and as output for the terminal to display.
+The ship count is then used to generate a list of coordinates for the computer side ships and these coordinates are limited to fit inside the dimensions of the board.
+When the game is run a Board is generated and this is then drawn to the terminal repeatedly after any user interaction.
+Changes to the game state is recorded directly in the Board data type as single characters strings, such as the player placing ships or attacks being recorded as hits or misses anywhere on the board.
+Scoring is calculated outside of the board in the game function.

 ## Testing